trinodb/trino/docs/src/main/sphinx/client/cli.md

   - Determined by the keystore file format.
 The default keystore type is JKS.
     This advanced option is only necessary if you use a custom Java Cryptography Architecture (JCA) provider implementation.
+* - `--use-system-keystore`
+  - Use a client certificate obtained from the system keystore of the operating system.
+Windows and macOS are supported.
+For other operating systems, the default Java keystore is used.
+The keystore type can be overriden using `--keystore-type`.
 * - `--truststore-password`
   - The password for the truststore.
 This must match the password you specified when creating the truststore.